Micah Challenge UK

 Micah Challenge UK is a coalition of Christian development agencies, organisations, churches and groups, mobilising UK Christians against global poverty.
-As one of 39 campaigns worldwide it forms part of the wider international Micah Challenge movement of Christians seeking to hold governments to account to see that the Millennium Development Goals are met by 2015.
+As one of 39 campaigns worldwide it forms part of the wider international Micah Challenge movement of Christians seeking to hold governments to account to see that the Millennium Development Goals are met by 2015 at which point, at which point the organisation formally closed down.

+Since the closure of Micah Challenge UK, some successor groups and initiatives have emerged within the UK Christian development sector to continue advocacy on poverty-related issues aligned with the Sustainable Development Goals (SDGs) that followed the MDGs in 2015.
+However, there is no active Micah Challenge UK campaign as of 2025.

 History

 UK representatives of Tearfund and the General Director of the UK Evangelical Alliance, put together a proposal to focus the combined strength of the WEA and the Micah Network through a global advocacy campaign.
 This proposal pitched to a meeting of the Micah Network in Seattle in 2003, was accepted and the concept of Micah Challenge was born.

 Micah Challenge was launched globally on 15 October 2004 by the World Evangelical Alliance (WEA) and the Micah Network of Christian relief and development agencies, timed to coincide with the UN International Day for the Eradication of Poverty.
 Approximately 11 national campaigns were launched around the world during that year, and this number has steadily increased until by the end of 2006 Micah Challenge was present in 36 countries in both the global south and the global north.

 Whilst the UK campaign was launched on 15 October 2004 alongside the international launch, levels of activity and resourcing remained low initially as the Make Poverty History campaign was in full flow in the UK at this time.
 With Christians and Christian agencies playing such a full part in the campaign, the decision was taken that Micah Challenge's time had not yet come in the UK.
 It was not until 22 May 2006 the Micah Challenge UK Board of Directors met for the first time.

 By the end of 2006 an executive team with a number of working groups were meeting regularly in addition to the UK Board of Directors.
 In addition, churches around the country for the first time marked international Micah Sunday on 15 October 2006.
 Towards the end of the year, extra full-time staff were added to the Micah Challenge UK secretariat, and activity built towards the summer 2007 Blow the Whistle campaign, which was Micah Challenge UK's entry onto the public stage.